Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 - If you want wealth management or trust services, Bahamas can probably help

-What Are the Benefits of Banking in the Bahamas?
+What Are the Benefits of Opening an Account in The Bahamas?

 The banking sector is well-capitalized.
-And the Bahamas has the fourth-largest offshore financial sector in the world, behind Singapore, Hong Kong, and the Cayman Islands.
+The Bahamas has the fourth-largest offshore financial sector in the world, behind Singapore, Hong Kong, and the Cayman Islands.

 Sure, there are some risks with that.
 The financial sector is 21 times the country’s GDP, which can be a good or a bad thing depending on how you look at it.